metrorailings/OwlBlog/content/posts/week-4-insights.md

 Washington hitting hard against the rush to kill an early Ravens drive.

-Ravens forcing a fumble deep in Washington territory.
+Ravens forcing a fumble deep in Washington territory leading to Baltimore's first touchdown.

+Poor throws by Drayne Haskins killing another Washington drive.

 ***